-Nothing will make you sicker than to lose an animal.
+Nothing will make you sicker than to lose an animal you've hunted.
 I don't claim to be a world famous tracker, but I'll share with you some of the tricks that I have learned over the years.

 I then jump to where I last saw them and mark that area.
 I then go back to the first spot and trail it to the other spot.
 I tear off a small piece of toilet paper (1 inch by 1 inch) and lay beside each spec of blood.
 Sometimes with the paper you can see a pattern.
 I also tie a little piece to a twig.
 That way I can find it easy if I get ahead of myself and lose the trail.